AliSoylucicek/invoice-app/README.md

 # Invoice App

-This is an example application of an invoice management sysyem written in Vue.js
+This is an example application of an invoice management system written in Vue.js

 ## Project setup